DragonMinded/firebeat/README.md

  * 8E6C: 48 09 3F 6D -> 38 60 00 00
  * 8EE8: 48 09 40 ED -> 38 60 00 00
  * 9480: 48 09 3C D9 -> 38 60 00 00

+### Beatmania III The Final

+#### Skip Dongle Check

+ * 4490: 48 09 00 3D -> 38 60 00 00
+ * 44FC: 48 09 01 CD -> 38 60 00 00
+ * 4A70: 48 08 FD DD -> 38 60 00 00

+#### Skip FDD Init

+If you have one of the many Beatmania III Firebeats where the floppy controller has gone bad, you can use this to skip initializing the floppy.
+This disables all floppy functionality.

+ * 47F8: 48 0C EF 91 -> 38 60 00 00
+ * 3FAF4: 4B FF FD 59 -> 38 60 00 00
+ * 3FB54: 4B FF FC F9 -> 38 60 00 00

+### Keyboard Mania

+#### Skip Dongle Check

+ * 2C530: 7F C3 F3 78 -> 38 60 00 00

+### Keyboard Mania 2ndMIX

+#### Skip Dongle Check

+ * 51D53: 01 -> 00
+ * 51DC3: 02 -> 00
+ * 51E17: 03 -> 00
+ * 51E4B: 04 -> 00

+#### Skip E940 Error

+If you have used a donor board from a Pop'n Music or Beatmania III to do a mainboard repair for Keyboard Mania, sometimes it can throw an E940 error after passing all hardware checks.
+This seems to be an error verifying that the software is running on the right type of Firebeat.
+This skips this check and allows you to transplant parts between Firebeat boards to make a Keyboard Mania main board.

+ * 5A44: 41 82 -> 48 00

+### Keyboard Mania 3rdMIX

+#### Skip E940 Error

+If you have used a donor board from a Pop'n Music or Beatmania III to do a mainboard repair for Keyboard Mania, sometimes it can throw an E940 error after passing all hardware checks.
+This seems to be an error verifying that the software is running on the right type of Firebeat.
+This skips this check and allows you to transplant parts between Firebeat boards to make a Keyboard Mania main board.

+ * 4F40: 41 82 -> 48 00